Could Tax on Overtime End for Your State This Year?

 Does overtime get taxed more in Massachusetts?

-Massachusetts might exempt overtime from the Commonwealth’s income taxes with HB 3173.
 Sponsored by Rep. Marc Lombardo (R-Billerica), the bill could exclude overtime compensations from income tax in a place among those with the highest income tax rates for retirees.
-However, only hourly employees would be included — not salaried.
-There is no enactment date yet for Massachusetts’ “no tax on overtime” bill.

 Michigan rules for overtime tax on pay

-Michigan legislators have proposed a no-tax on overtime bill.
+Michigan legislators have proposed a no-tax-on-overtime bill.
 SB 125, sponsored by state Senate Republicans, seeks to deduct overtime compensation from the state’s taxable income.

-The Great Lake State recently raised base pay for hourly workers.
+The Great Lakes State recently raised base pay for hourly workers.
 Tipped employees went from $4.01 to $4.74 per hour, while nontipped worker rates went up to $12.48 from $10.56.
 No tax on overtime could provide further relief for hourly employees in 2025.

 Overtime taxed in New Jersey